Chapter 4301-3 Purchases by Retail Permit Holders

 (H) State liquor agencies may deliver spirituous liquor to permit holders authorized to sell spirituous liquor.

 (I) In accordance with paragraph (B) of rule 4301-2-01 of the Administrative Code, individuals may register to receive credentials to solicit the division or permit holders.
-Persons issued such credentials may conduct tastings in accordance with rule 4301:1-1-30 of the Administrative Code.
+Persons issued such credentials may conduct tastings in accordance with rule 4301:1-1-30 of the Administrative Code or section 4301.171 of the Revised Code.

 Promulgated Under: 119.03